-- Frequent doctor and staffing changes may increase the likelihood of miscommunication and error.
+- Frequent doctor and staffing changes may increase the likelihood of

 Some clinics and ER units have implemented programs to help decrease the number of misdiagnosed cases.
 When doctors and nurses work long hours and are forced to deal with stressful situations on a regular basis, they are more prone to mistakes.